THARMATT/react-ui-code/Chapter 2/Readme.md

 ## Setup Instructions

-Follow these steps to set up the project:
+Follow these steps to make this project from stracth:

 ### 1. Initialize npm